 - 1. Nominating Committee: At each Annual General Meeting a Nominating Committee shall be elected, consisting of the Immediate Past Chairperson and two other members elected from the floor, whose duty shall be to present a slate of candidates for election to the Executive Committee at the next Annual General Meeting.
-The slate must be received in writing in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting. - 2.
-Other Nominations: Members may nominate additional candidates for election to the Executive Committee, in writing and received in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting.
+The slate must be received in writing in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting. - Other Nominations: Members may nominate additional candidates for election to the Executive Committee, in writing and received in the OWHA office c/o the Secretary at least 60 days in advance of the Annual General Meeting.
 All such nominations must have a nominator, a seconder and permission from the candidate.
+In order to be nominated for the position of OWHA Chairperson, the candidate must have been a member of the OWHA Executive Committee for a minimum of three complete seasons.
+In order to be nominated for any other position on the OWHA Executive Committee, an individual must have been a volunteer within the OWHA for a minimum of three complete seasons.